Selecting, Preparing & Storing

 The freshest Chestnuts have a glossy, brown, firm shell and feel heavy for their size.
 The firmer Chestnuts feel, the fresher they will be.
 Look for even-sized nuts which feel heavy for their size, with undamaged, firm shells.

-When baking, microwaving or roasting, firstly cut a shallow cross into the flat side of the shell.
+When baking, microwaving, roasting, boiling or using your air fryer firstly cut a shallow cross into the flat side of the shell.
 This prevents the nut from overheating and bursting while cooking.

-Uncooked chestnuts can be refrigerated in a paper bag in the crisper for 2 to 3 days or in an airtight container for up to 10 days.
+Chestnuts are fresh produce and should be refrigerated in a paper bag in the crisper for 2 to 3 days or in an airtight container for up to 10 days, prior to use.

 Fresh Chestnuts are best if consumed within three weeks of purchase.